emustudio/emuStudio/README.markdown

 The whole project is implemented in Java (probably that is not happy surprise for performance expectations).
 But...
 At first, the *main purpose of the platform is to support education process*.
-The platform has been used at Technical University of Košice (Slovakia) in great success since year 2007.
+The platform has been used at Technical University of Kosice (Slovakia) in great success since year 2007.

 Second, I'm trying to develop it for fun.
 With this project I have learned a lot about programming